Bill Elliott: Personal life

 William Clyde Elliott was born in Dawsonville, Georgia on October 8, 1955.
 According to his autobiography, many generations of Elliotts resided there.
 He was named after two relatives and is the youngest of three boys.
 His parents were Erving "George" Elliott Jr. (1924-1998) and Mildred Reece (1921-1991) His father George created a lumber company and loved racing, and later created a speed shop where Bill's brothers, Ernie (born 1947) and Dan (born 1951), worked.
 His father was also a Ford person and later created a Ford dealership as there were none in the area.

-Elliott has two daughters, Starr and Brittany, and one son, William Clyde II (nicknamed "Chase").
+Elliott has two daughters, Starr and Brittany, with the wife from his 1st marriage, Martha.
+Bill and his current wife Cindy, have one son together, William Clyde II (nicknamed "Chase").
 The 2014 NASCAR Nationwide Series champion and the 2020 NASCAR Cup Series champion, Chase Elliott currently competes in the NASCAR Cup Series for Hendrick Motorsports in the No. 9 Chevrolet.
-Brittany Elliott joined the Air Force Security Forces.
+Brittany Elliott joined the US Air Force Security Forces.